Spencerscooper/LearningPy/Readme.md

-This directory is a road map toward my path journey.
+This directory is a road map toward my journey in Python and Program being make so far.
 Instructor Shmohamud